susitlab/susitlab.github.io/_pages/about.md

 I am currently an Assistant Professor in the School of Information Science and Technology at ShanghaiTech University.

-Our work is supported by 'National Natural Science Foundation of China', ‘Shanghai High-Level Overseas Talent Program’, ‘Shanghai Sailing Program’ and a grant from 'Key Laboratory of Biomedical Imaging Science and System, Chinese Academy of Sciences'.
+Our work is supported by 'National Natural Science Foundation of China', 'Natural Science Foundation of Shanghai', 'Shanghai High-Level Overseas Talent Program', 'Shanghai Sailing Program' and a grant from 'Key Laboratory of Biomedical Imaging Science and System, Chinese Academy of Sciences'.

 I received the second place award for the talk presented at the Youth Forum of 2023 WIFUMB, the best talk award at the IBDW (2017) and the traveling award of IUS (2017).